MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/visualization_modules.rst

 Visualization modules
 *********************

-The MDAnalysis.visualization namespace contains code to carry out analyses which return data that is specifically-tailored for visualization.
+The :mod:`MDAnalysis.visualization` namespace contains code to carry out analyses which return data that is specifically-tailored for visualization.

 Please see the individual module documentation for additional references and citation information.